dibalokechanda/dibalokechanda.github.io/_posts/2023-08-16-mutual-information-blog.md

 $$

 which is also easy to understand.
+This insinuates there is no "mutual information" shared between two random variables in other words the expected information content coming from two random variables does not have any overlap.

+ <u>**:**</u>

 # References
 [1] Vu, M. (n.d.). *Lecture 1: Entropy and mutual information.* [online] Available at: http://www.ece.tufts.edu/ee/194NIT/lect01.pdf.

 [2] Sanderson, G. (2022). *Solving Wordle using information theory.* [online] www.youtube.com.
 Available at: https://www.youtube.com/watch?v=v68zYyaEmEA [Accessed 20 Aug.
+2023].

+[3] Intelligent Systems Lab (2020). *Information Theory Basics.* YouTube.
+Available at: https://www.youtube.com/watch?v=bkLHszLlH34 [Accessed 20 Aug.
 2023].